Damn Yankees (band): Shaw Blades

 By 1994, there had been a changing of the guard at Warners.
 Jack Blades explained:The new regime came in, and they didn't want to do anything with that style of music.
 And in fact, they paid Damn Yankees a million dollars not to do another Damn Yankees record.
 We're like, 'Really?
 OK, we'll just take the check.
 Why not?'
 That was how it was because Damn Yankees had sold so many records and we were so recouped, so in our contract the next thing was like 'We get a million bucks to do an album,' and they just paid us the million dollars NOT to do the record.
 That's how much nobody wanted anything to do with that era and style of music.

-So after that, Nugent revived his solo career, leaving Tommy Shaw and Jack Blades to record their own album as the duo Shaw Blades.
+Subsequently, Nugent revived his solo career, leaving Tommy Shaw and Jack Blades to record their own album as the duo Shaw Blades.
 Released in March 1995, Hallucination received very little support from its label as the personnel change brought in industry executives more sympathetic to alternative and grunge bands.
 Ultimately, the Shaw Blades album came out to some critical praise, but it vanished without major single support or a national tour (which had been cancelled by Warner Bros.).
-"I'll Always Be With You" did garner some AOR airplay and the title track was heard in the hit movie Tommy Boy, but after a brief West Coast tour, both Shaw and Blades went back to their respective original bands, Styx and Night Ranger.
+"I'll Always Be with You" did garner some AOR airplay and the title track was heard in the hit movie Tommy Boy, but after a brief West Coast tour, both Shaw and Blades went back to their respective original bands, Styx and Night Ranger.

 In 2007, Shaw Blades released their album Influence, which consisted solely of cover songs that influenced them, mostly from the 1960s and 1970s.
 The pair also recorded a cover of the classic Christmas song "The Twelve Days of Christmas" on the "A Classic Rock Christmas" album by various Classic Rock artists in 2002.
 Both members still principally record and perform with their respective original bands.